Flood Insurance Explained: Cost, Coverage & Do You Need It?

 Is Flood Insurance Worth It Outside High-Risk Zones?

-Absolutely — and the numbers back it up.
-Roughly 25–40% of all flood insurance claims come from low- to moderate-risk areas.
-Floods don't follow maps perfectly; heavy rainfall, snowmelt, poor drainage, and upstream developments can all cause flooding in areas that FEMA has labeled as low risk.
+Absolutely, and the numbers back it up.
+Roughly 25–30% of all flood insurance claims come from low- to moderate-risk areas outside Special Flood Hazard Areas.
+Floods don't follow maps perfectly; heavy rainfall, snowmelt, poor drainage, and upstream development can all cause flooding in areas that FEMA has labeled as low risk.
+Climate-driven shifts are accelerating this trend, as covered in our look at climate change and home insurance.

-In Zone X, annual NFIP premiums can be as low as $350–$786 per year — a small price compared to the average flood claim payout, which can easily reach tens of thousands of dollars.
-Even a few inches of water in your home can cost $25,000 or more in repairs, and none of that is covered by your standard homeowners policy.
+In Zone X, NFIP premiums often fall in the $650–$750 per year range, a small price compared to the average NFIP flood claim payout of around $66,000.
+Even just one inch of water in your home can cause roughly $25,000 in damage, and none of that is covered by your standard homeowners policy or your typical home insurance coverage A-F.

 Pros